dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage-app.md

 * Other packages added to your app cannot change the version of packages included in `Microsoft.AspNetCore.App`.
 * Version consistency ensures a reliable experience. `Microsoft.AspNetCore.App` was designed to prevent untested version combinations of related bits being used together in the same app.

 Applications that use the `Microsoft.AspNetCore.App` metapackage automatically take advantage of the ASP.NET Core shared framework.
 When you use the `Microsoft.AspNetCore.App` metapackage, **no** assets from the referenced ASP.NET Core NuGet packages are deployed with the application&mdash;the ASP.NET Core shared framework contains these assets.
 The assets in the shared framework are precompiled to improve application startup time.
-For more information, see "shared framework" in [.NET Core distribution packaging](/dotnet/core/build/distribution-packaging).
+For more information, see [The shared framework](https://natemcmaster.com/blog/2018/08/29/netcore-primitives-2/).

 The following project file references the `Microsoft.AspNetCore.App` metapackage for ASP.NET Core and represents a typical ASP.NET Core 2.1 template: